-Under OSHA’s 1910 Walking Working Surface Standard, requirements around fixed ladders are being redefined and cages are phasing out as acceptable fall protection for general industry.
+Under OSHA’s 1910 Walking-Working Surface Standard, fixed ladder standards are being redefined and cages are phasing out as acceptable fall protection for the general industry.
 What changes do you need to make and when?
 We’ve outlined the basics.

-What’s Changed for Fixed Ladders Under OSHA 1910
+What’s Changed for Fixed Ladder Standards Under OSHA 1910

 Timing and Deadlines